brpo01/Project-Documentation/Project-14.md

   - Click Available tab and in the search bar, enter Ansible and click the check box next to the plugin
   - Scroll down and click 'Install without restart'
 - Create Jenkinsfile from scratch (delete all the current stages in the file)
-  - Add a new stage to clone the GitHub repo
+  - Add a new stage to clone the GitHub repository
     ```
     stage('SCM Checkout') {
       steps {